xiaohong-huang/VIO-100/4seasons_bag_generate/README.md

-# Gererating ROS bag for 4Seasons dataset
+# Gererating ROS bag of the 4Seasons dataset